Madhusudhan-R360/campaign-job-service-clone/README.md

 A simplified clone of an enterprise Campaign Job Service built using FastAPI, MongoDB, and Redis.

-This project simulates the operational automation layer of a campaign ecosystem.
-The service is responsible for analytics generation, user lifecycle processing, order reconciliation, reminder processing, monitoring, and reporting workflows.
+This project simulates the operational automation layer of a campaign management ecosystem.
+The service handles analytics generation, user lifecycle management, order reconciliation, reminder processing, monitoring, and reporting workflows.

 ---

 # Project Overview

-In a production campaign platform, the Job Service executes scheduled and operational jobs that maintain system health and automate business workflows.
+In a production campaign platform, background services continuously execute operational jobs such as:

-Responsibilities include:

-- Campaign Analytics
+- Analytics Generation
-- User Lifecycle Management
+- User Expiry Processing
-- Voucher Processing
+- User Disable Processing
 - Order Reconciliation
+- Voucher Assignment
-- Reminder Management
+- Reminder Processing
 - Monitoring & Alerting
 - Operational Reporting

-This project recreates those concepts using FastAPI and MongoDB.
+This project recreates those responsibilities using FastAPI and MongoDB in a simplified microservice architecture.

 ---